microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/Update-MgUserSettingItemInsight.md

 # Update-MgUserSettingItemInsight

 ## SYNOPSIS
-Update the privacy settings for itemInsights and meeting hours insights of a user.
+Update the navigation property itemInsights in users

 ## SYNTAX